jasonzyx/SparrowRecSys/README.md

 # Advanced SparrowRecSys
 This is a movie recommender system that's built on top of [SparrowRecSys](https://github.com/wzhe06/SparrowRecSys).
 More features have been built here, including:
-* Serve Wide&Deep, EmbeddingMLP, NeuralCf
+* Serve multiple models (e.g., Wide&Deep, EmbeddingMLP, NeuralCf) online simultaneously
 * Train Embedding MLP offline with modification to prepare serving
-* Fetch feature online from Redis store
+* Fetch features online from Redis store
-* Simultaneously serve multiple Tensorflow models and versions
-* ENABLE A/B test on multiple models
+* Enable A/B test on multiple models
 * Major refactor to scale code

 # How to serve multiple Tensorflow models